Frequently Asked Questions

 See the pricing page for current details.

-How do I upgrade to Pro?
+How do I subscribe?

 Can I use it on my phone?
 My tablet?

-Yes. stage·left works on any device with a modern browser — phone, tablet, laptop, or desktop.
+Yes. load·in works on any device with a modern browser — phone, tablet, laptop, or desktop.
 It is mobile-first, meaning the interface was designed for touch screens first and then scaled up for larger displays.
 Many operators use it on a tablet at front of house or on their phone during load-in.

 Still have questions?